+The Beatles provided four new songs for the soundtrack to the animated movie Yellow Submarine.
+The soundtrack also reprised the title track and ‘All You Need Is Love’ from their earlier work.
 In this age of digital music, it’s easy to ignore George Martin’s instrumental score and treat Yellow Submarine as a four song EP.
 Even then, it’s not a great Beatles’ effort, but it does feature some of their last songs where they feel like a fully functional band.
 Harrison’s ‘Only A Northern Song’ is a worthwhile outtake from Sgt.
 Peppers, but the key track is ‘Hey Bulldog’ with dadaist lyrics from Lennon, a nagging piano riff, and a great McCartney bass line.
 Stuck on a sometimes ignored record, it’s probably the close thing there is to an overlooked Beatles’ song.
 I can’t sit through the whole album, but it’s well worth hearing the four new songs on Yellow Submarine.

 After the disappointing sessions for Let It Be, The Beatles regrouped for one final effort.
 Abbey Road is beautifully produced and arranged, and has probably the best musicianship on a Beatles record as the longer running times allow George Harrison has a chance to stretch out and play guitar solos.
 It’s often hailed as a masterpiece, but I’ve always found it disappointing, lacking the vitality and great writing of their peak era work.